Who Stole the Kishka?

-Who Stole the Kishka?, originally spelled "Who Stole the Keeshka?" is a polka song written by Walter Dana (music) and Walter Solek (lyrics).
-It was recorded and performed by various bands.
-One popular version was familiar to American radio audiences from a 1963 recording by Grammy award-winning polka artist Frankie Yankovic.
+Who Stole the Kishka?, originally spelled "Who Stole the Keeshka?", is a polka song written by Walter Dana (music) and Walter Solek (lyrics).
+It has been recorded and performed by various bands.
+One popular version was familiar to American radio audiences from a 1963 recording by the Grammy Award–winning polka artist Frankie Yankovic.
+It is an homage to kiszka, also known as kaszanka.

 According to an obituary for Walt Solek, who wrote and recorded the song, "Keeshka always gets the crowd going at a Polkaholics show as it has since it was recorded in the 1950s with English lyrics!"

 The song ends with the pleading refrain "but please bring back my kishka".